Naved861/TD/TD Submission.md

 ### **Part 3: Dashboard Design with Boardroom Intent**

-[cite\_start]Here is a wireframe for a B2B Outreach Dashboard, designed to provide leadership with actionable insights[cite: 45]. [cite\_start]It is structured to answer key strategic questions[cite: 46].
+Here is a wireframe for a B2B Outreach Dashboard, designed to provide leadership with actionable insights.
+It is structured to answer key strategic questions.

 #### **Dashboard Wireframe (Textual Representation)**